0za0/BionicleHeroesModManager/README.md

-# BionicleHeroesModManager
- Sex 3 Official Github repo
+# Bionicle Heroes Mod Manager

 # Planned Features
-- Auto Fetch from ModDB
+- Fetch Installs from dedicated Server
-- Keeping Track of Installs (If a mod is just some replacement files, then just replace those files and copy the original)
+- Keeping Track of Installs
-- Detect and use DXWnd if user preferred
+- Detect and use DXWnd/DgVoodoo if user preferred
-- MD5 Validation
+- Validation of GameFiles from Server
-- Fetch BonkBingo, the DLL/HookInjector, update when a new build is available
+- Fetch Bingo, the DLL/HookInjector, update when a new build is available